NathanKr/pnpm-monorepo-playground/README.md

 pnpm i
 ```

-The second time will be x10 time faster because the files all ready are on the local .pnpm store
+The second time will be faster because the files all ready are on the local .pnpm store